 - The syllabus for your class.
 The professor will let you know what books, course materials, and/or other supplies you are responsible for.

-Before the semester starts, you should feel free to email professors (or stop by their office) with questions about books or course materials, including whether older or alternate editions of the book are ok, whether they prefer/require you to have a hard copy for class, and at what point in the semester a particular book will be used (if you want to spread out your book buying).
+Before the term starts, you should feel free to email professors (or go to their office hours) with questions about books or course materials, including whether older or alternate editions of the book are ok, whether they prefer/require you to have a hard copy for class, and at what point in the semester a particular book will be used (if you want to spread out your book buying).

 When to get books?

-Other than your Tutorial class, in the fall semester you register for classes during New Student Orientation, so you will not know your book needs in advance.
-Therefore, it will be most convenient and expedient to purchase your course materials in your first semester at the Pioneer Bookshop.
-In future semesters you will register months in advance and can acquire your books before you arrive on campus, at the Pioneer Bookshop, or elsewhere.
+For fall semester you will get your books right as you start classes.
+Other than your Tutorial class, you will not know your book needs much in advance because you register for the rest of your classes during New Student Orientation.
+Therefore, it will be most convenient and expedient to purchase your course materials at the Pioneer Bookshop.
+In future terms, you will register well in advance and can acquire your books before you arrive on campus, at the Pioneer Bookshop or elsewhere.

 Own or Rent?
 New or Used?
 Hard Copy or Digital?

 Consider options to purchase (new or used) or rent (new or used), and consider a digital (e-book or PDF) copy.
 Each option has pros and cons.

 The benefit of purchasing your book is that you own it and make your own annotations in it.
 In addition, at the end of each semester the Pioneer Bookshop will buy back used books in person or online.